-f.
+- f.
 A unit supervisor shall provide a daily field presence and maintain an active role in unit operations.
-Unit supervisors shall brief the Area watch commander regularly

-1 regarding the activities of their unit, and shall coordinate unit activities with other Area 2 supervisors.
-3 4 Area managers shall be responsible for ensuring that supervisors exercise proper g.
-5 control over these units, and for providing oversight over planned tactical operations.
-6 7 h.
-Each Bureau gang coordinator shall be responsible for monitoring and assessing 8 the operation of all units in the Bureau that address gang activity.
-The coordinator shall 9 personally inspect and audit at least one Area unit each month, and shall submit copies of 10 completed audits to the pertinent Bureau and Area, OHB Detective Support Division 11 Command office, and the LAPD Audit Unit created in paragraph 124 below.
-The 12 coordinator may use bureau staff to conduct such audits who themselves serve in a 13 Bureau or Area gang-activity unit and are deployed in the field to monitor or reduce 14 gang activity.
-15 16 The provisions of this paragraph do not apply to the Detective Support Division's gang unit whose 17 primary, gang-related responsibility is to provide administrative support.
-18 19 107.
-In addition to the requirements set forth in the preceding paragraph, the LAPD shall 20 implement the following requirements, which shall be applicable to all LAPD units that are covered by 21 the preceding paragraph.
-22 23 The eligibility criteria for selection of an officer in these units shall require a a.
-24 positive evaluation of the officer based upon the officer's relevant and appropriate 25 TEAMS II record.
-Supervisors shall be required to document in writing their 26 consideration of any sustained Complaint Form 1.28 investigation, adverse judicial 27 -47-28 finding, or discipline for use of excessive force, a false arrest or charge, an improper search and seizure, sexual harassment, discrimination, or dishonesty in determining whether an officer shall be selected for the unit.
+Unit supervisors shall brief the Area watch commander regularly regarding the activities of their unit, and shall coordinate unit activities with other Area supervisors. - g.
+Area managers shall be responsible for ensuring that supervisors exercise proper control over these units, and for providing oversight over planned tactical operations. - h.
+Each Bureau gang coordinator shall be responsible for monitoring and assessing the operation of all units in the Bureau that address gang activity.
+The coordinator shall personally inspect and audit at least one Area unit each month, and shall submit copies of completed audits to the pertinent Bureau and Area, OHB Detective Support Division Command office, and the LAPD Audit Unit created in paragraph 124 below.
+The coordinator may use bureau staff to conduct such audits who themselves serve in a Bureau or Area gang-activity unit and are deployed in the field to monitor or reduce gang activity.

+The provisions of this paragraph do not apply to the Detective Support Division's gang unit whose primary, gang-related responsibility is to provide administrative support.

+2. In addition to the requirements set forth in the preceding paragraph, the LAPD shall implement the following requirements, which shall be applicable to all LAPD units that are a.
+The eligibility criteria for selection of an officer in these units shall require a positive evaluation of the officer based upon the officer's relevant and appropriate TEAMS II record.
+Supervisors shall be required to document in writing their consideration of any sustained Complaint Form 1.28 investigation, adverse judicial finding, or discipline for use of excessive force, a false arrest or charge, an improper search and seizure, sexual harassment, discrimination, or dishonesty in determining whether an officer shall be selected for the unit.